Ferrostar

 We’ll use the DynamicallyOrientingNavigationView together with a map style, the state from the core, and many more configurable properties See the class documentation for details on each parameter, but you have the ability to customize most of the camera behavior.

-// NOTE: You can get a free Stadia Maps API key at https://client.stadiamaps.com
+// You can get a free Stadia Maps API key at https://client.stadiamaps.com

 let styleURL = URL(string: "https://tiles.stadiamaps.com/styles/outdoors.json?api_key=\(stadiaMapsAPIKey)")!